 Many experienced Nancy’s nurturing touch… she is well loved and well remembered.

 “Precious in the sight of the Lord is the death of His faithful servants.” - Psalm 116:15

 Nancy is survived by her devoted husband, Billy J. Thompson; 3 sons: James Scott of Cave Springs, Arkansas, John Kevin of Hutchinson Island, Florida and Joel Todd of Bentonville, Arkansas; plus 9 grandchildren and 2 great grandchildren.

 She is preceded in death by her parents, sister, Alene Watts, and brother, Roger G. Elkins.

 A private burial will be held at the historic Luling City Cemetery.

 Memorial gifts may be sent to Foster’s Home for Children, P.O.
 Box 978, Stephenville, Texas 76401.

-To plant a tree in memory of Nancy Thompson, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Nancy Thompson, please visit our floral store.